Carawebs/wp-metadata-accessor/readme.md

 // returned content filtered by WordPress 'the_content' filter
 $extra_content = $postMeta->getContentField('extra_content');
 ~~~

+## Filters
+The `PostMetaData::getField()` method accepts an optional string parameter.
+This is used to determine the filter method that should be applied to the returned data.

 ## ACF Repeater Field Data
 Fetch repeater field data from post_meta table.
 Returns subfield data grouped by "row" into arrays.